tock/tock/doc/reference/trd104-syscalls.md

 Programming language calling conventions are another consideration because they affect efficiency.
-For example the C calling convention in ARM says that the first four arguments to a function are stored in r0-r3.
+For example, the C calling convention in ARM says that the first four arguments to a function are stored in r0-r3.
 Additional arguments are stored on the stack.
 Therefore, if the system call ABI says that arguments are stored in different registers than r0-r3, a C function call that invokes a system